 13. Balanced pH.
 An alkaline body can prevent disease and is much healthier, as illnesses and infections mainly occur in an acidic body.
 Excesses of meat, dairy and refined sugars make your body more acidic (I could dedicate an entire post on the benefits of ditching meat and dairy altogether but I’ll save that one for another time).
 There is a lot of information on this subject.
 Learn more about naturally improving your pH balance here.

-14. Coconuts and Coconut Oil.
-Breast milk aside, “Co-co” is my toddler’s favorite beverage.
-Interestingly enough, coconut water contains high amounts lauric acid, which is one of the compounds in breast milk that aids the body in fighting infection.
+14. Coconut.
+Coconut water contains high amounts lauric acid, which is one of the compounds in breast milk that aids the body in fighting infection.
 This medium-chain fatty acid (MCFA) actually disrupts the lipid membranes of offending organisms.
 Coconut helps balance the ratio of good-to-bad bacteria in your digestive tract, is naturally antibacterial and antimicrobial which are both beneficial in fighting infections, warding off disease, and boosting your immune system.
 When selecting coconuts and coconut oil, make sure you choose organic ones that are unrefined, unbleached, made without heat processing or chemicals, and are non-GMO.

 14. Only eat what you need.
 Restricting calories may reduce levels of compounds in the body that depress your immune response.
 Overweight adults who reduced their daily caloric intake by nearly a third boosted their immune response by 50% according to a Tufts study published in the Journal of Gerontology.
 Those who cut calories by ten percent had smaller improvements.
 The finding is intriguing because if restricting calories boosts immunity, it may be an indication that the aging process is slowed down in people who carefully control their diets.
 A weakened immune response is a well-known sign of aging with T-cells becoming less effective as we grow older.